oroinc/documentation/user/back-office/system/entities/entity-fields/entity-fields-basic-properties.rst

 1. **Field Name** --- Provide a name of the field that will be used to refer to it in the system.
 This name must be unique within an entity and it can be neither a |reserved SQL word| nor a |reserved PHP word|.

-2. **Storage Type** --- Select how the field is stored in the system:
+2. :ref:`Storage Type <book-entities-extended-entities-serialized-fields>` --- Select how the field is stored in the system:

    * **Table Column** --- Use this storage type to store field values in a database table.
 If this option is selected, the field can be used without the limitations applicable to a serialized field.
 For this type of fields, :ref:`schema update <schema update>` is required.